codeforamerica/form-flow/README.md

 #### Configure Mailgun

-To configure Mailgun with the proper credentials an engineer must pass a mailgun domain, mailgun key, and a mailgun sender-email domain into their application.
-Those keys are passed into the application.yaml as you can see below:
+To configure Mailgun with the proper credentials an engineer must pass a mailgun domain, mailgun key, and a mailgun sender-email into their application.
+Those keys are passed into the application.yaml as displayed below:

 ```yaml
   email-client: